pism/pism.github.io/old/news/2019-12-04-twouafpostdocs.md

 -   -   Project 1: Greenland**

-The goal of this project to improve the representation of the processes
-\"where the ice meets the ocean\" in a high-resolution whole-ice sheet model.
+The goal of this project to improve the representation of the processes "where the ice meets the ocean" in a high-resolution whole-ice sheet model.
 This is a crucial step on the way to the ultimate goal of fully coupled high-resolution ice-ocean-atmosphere models, which are currently not in the realm of the possible.